 In 2012, he worked with leadership in the Kentucky House and Senate to craft House Bill 1, a law that has closed half of the state’s rogue pain clinics and drastically reduced the number of painkillers prescribed in the state.

-Early in his tenure, General Conway created Kentucky’s first statewide prescription drug task force, which coordinates efforts with federal, state, and local law enforcement officers to keep prescription pills out of the hands of our children and out of our communities.
+Early in his tenure, he created Kentucky’s first statewide prescription drug task force, which coordinates efforts with federal, state, and local law enforcement officers to keep prescription pills out of the hands of our children and out of our communities.
 The task force participated in the largest drug bust in Kentucky history.
-General Conway has talked to more than 40,000 students, teachers and parents in schools across Kentucky about the dangers of abusing prescription pills.
+Jack’s Keep Kentucky Kids Safe program has reached tens of thousands of students, teachers and parents, warning them of the dangers of drug abuse.
 His efforts are supported by parents who’ve lost their children to prescription drug overdoses, and they travel with him across the commonwealth.

 As Attorney General, Jack Conway has followed through on his commitment to vigorously prosecute child predators and crack down on Internet crimes.
-Since creating the Cybercrimes Unit in 2008 and leading the passage of House Bill 315 – which updated Kentucky’s laws to fight Internet crime – the Office of Attorney General (OAG) has seized more than 800,000 child pornographic images off the Internet.
-With a nearly 100 percent conviction rate, the Cybercrimes Unit also processes digital evidence found on cell phones and computers – reducing the turnaround time for investigators and prosecutors in rural parts of Kentucky.
+Since creating the Cybercrimes Unit in 2008 and leading the passage of House Bill 315 – which updated Kentucky’s laws to fight Internet crime – the Office of Attorney General (OAG) has seized hundreds of thousands child pornographic images off the Internet.
+With a 100 percent conviction rate, the Cybercrimes Unit also processes digital evidence found on cell phones and computers – reducing the turnaround time for investigators and prosecutors in rural parts of Kentucky.

 Jack Conway’s service to Kentucky began when he spent six years in senior-level cabinet positions in Kentucky Governor Paul Patton’s administration.
 He worked with lawmakers to craft comprehensive school-safety legislation and helped author legislation that imposed and enforced tougher sentences on violent offenders.
 He also wrote Kentucky’s Higher Education Reform Act.